управлять коммутаторами OpenFlow (administer OpenFlow switches)

 about the entries in a datapath's tables.
 Each line of output is

-a flow entry as described in Flow Syntax
+a flow entry as described in Flow Syntax, above, plus some

 additional fields: